fabric8io/fabric8/docs/profiles.md

 ### Out of the box profiles
 Fabric provides a rich set of profiles *"out of the box" that can be used as the basic building blocks for definining your own profiles.
 The most important profiles are:

-* **default** The default profile defines the all the basic stuff that fabric needs to run.
+* **default** The default profile defines all the basic stuff that fabric needs to run.
 For example it defines the *fabric-agent* feature, the fabric registry url & the list of maven repositories that can be used to download artifacts from.
 * **karaf** It is a child of **default** (so it doesn't need to define the same things again.
 It also defines the karaf feature repositories, that can be used for defining any karaf feature.
 * **camel** It is a child of **karaf**.
 It also defines the camel feature repositories and some core camel features such as *camel-core* & *camel-blueprint*.
 Any profile for describing camel application is suggested to inherit this one.
 * **cxf** It is a child of **karaf**.
 It also defines the cxf feature repositories and some core cxf features.
 It is intended to be the parent of any profile that describes a cxf application.